 To summarize the concepts, please do the following: In the first column of the wordlist (A) you will see concepts, which have been written by the participants in our study.

 Based on our coding guidelines, you should consider which superordinate category the respective concept should be assigned to.
-You then enter the superordinate term based on our coding guidelines in column B (“Superordinate”).
-For example, the concept “Diskriminierung” could be superordinate into the category “HRIP” from our coding guidelines.
+You then enter the code of the superordinate term based on our coding guidelines in column B (“Superordinate”).
+For example, the concept “Diskriminierung” could be superordinate into the category “HRIN” (Human-Robot-Interaction negative) from our coding guidelines.

 You should not summarize the predefined concepts (see general remarks above).